 There is a small grocery store in the local Shell Station, but it only carries basic things.
 The last bigger grocery store is located near Concrete, WA.

 Yes, the trip is designed for novices and mountaineers with limited experience.
 The course is by nature of the terrain physically demanding.
-Good fitness is a prerequisite to your enjoyment of the week.
+Good fitness is a prerequisite to your enjoyment of the course.

 Although tipping is not a requirement, it is considered standard practice in the guiding industry and is appreciated by our guides.
 We generally recommend roughly 10%-15% of your course or trip cost or a flat amount that you are comfortable with.